 I thought I’d circle back now that it’s complete to share the final product and to focus on being able to join long boards with dovetails that are too unwieldy for the traditional transfer.
 In the case of my bed, my shop’s ceiling was a very real barrier to attempting it, even if I could have worked out how to hold the parts together.
-My next post will show the process start to finish.
+My next post will show a three-step series process of start to finish.

 While I had been planning to build a new bed for quite a while and had the basic construct rattling around in my head, the ultimate form it took was dictated by the materials I chose, or that sort of chose me.
 I’ll explain.

 In 2019, blissfully unaware that the world was about to implode, I was on an annual trip into the Adirondack Park’s high peaks region, always the highlight of Fall for us.
 I stopped every year at Blue Line Hardwoods in Long Lake to cherry pick from their yard but sadly they had closed.
 Later in the trip we stopped at Elk Lake Lodge to visit with our friend, manager Mike Sheridan.
 When I told him about Blue Line he said “let’s go for a ride” and drove us to the on-site lumber mill.
 They had taken down some MONSTER white pines, some logs were too big to load onto the bandsaw mill.
 He gave me a board 16” wide x3” thick x13’ long.
 I decided on the spot it would become the bed.
 I had stayed at Elk Lake many times and being gifted that lumber felt pretty special.